fralik/rundata-net/docs/getting-started/user_guide.rst

 ​In this list each node corresponds to an individual inscription.
 The inscriptions are referenced by a unique name/ID called a signature, see :doc:`/db/signature`.
-The name/ID of some inscriptions have changed iver time.
+The name/ID of some inscriptions have changed over time.
 One example is the inscription :samp:`Öl 2`, which has been known as :samp:`B 1076` and :samp:`L 1324`.
 The list of inscriptions contains only the most recent names, i.e. neither :samp:`B 1076`, nor :samp:`L 1324`.
 Such former names (if any) are given on the